nillebco/rt-voice-assistant/doc/slides/Presentation.md

 ---
 ## Prerequisites
-- uv, npm, ollama, terraform, ffmpeg
+- uv, ffmpeg
+- [optional] terraform, npm, ollama
 - models:
 	- tts: kokoro + voices
 	- stt: whisper
-	- llm: gemma3
+	- llm: qwen3

 ---
+## CLI or Web?
+It's a real question, raise your hand for....

+---
+## CLI
+All in one - in the same file we have all components described above

+---
-## Client side
+## Web - Client side
 - React
 - VAD: voice activity detection (useful to avoid transferring hundreds of megabytes over the network)
-- API Client (sends the audio with the question, receives the audio with the question)
+- API Client (sends the audio with the question, receives the audio with the response)

 ---
-## Server side
+## Web - Server side
 The API will be composed of three parts

 - STT: Speech to text (transforms the voice into text)